nyurik/promistreamus/README.md

 var promistreamus = require("promistreamus");
 var iterator = promistreamus(stream); // Create an iterator from a stream

-// Set up the function to process values: var processor = function() {
+// Stream item processing function var processor = function() {
-    return iterator().then(function(value) {
+    // Get the next promise from the iterator and process the value once promise is resolved return iterator().then(function(value) {
         if (value === undefined) {
             // we are done, no more items in the stream return;
         }
-        // Process value
+        // Process the value
         ...
         return processor(); // Continue to the next item });